trhhosting/bootstrap5_scss/example/README.md

 # Bootstrap Scss Example

-This is a barebones example of how to use `bootstrap_scss` library.
+This is a barebones example of how to use `bootstrap5_scss` library.

 ## Running example